 Emergency situations

-If a person reports significant blood loss, a doctor may order a CT scan to rule out perforation.
+If a person reports significant blood loss, a doctor will give them blood to stabilize them.
+They may order a CT scan to locate the source of the bleeding.
+This shows them where to target treatment.

 An upper endoscopy involves guiding the endoscope through the mouth and down into the upper GI tract.
 A colonoscopy is a form of endoscopy that involves inserting the endoscope into the anus and through the lower GI tract.

-Once the doctor has identified the source of the bleeding, they can insert tiny instruments through the endoscope and use them to repair the damaged tissue.
+Once the doctor identifies the source of the bleeding, they can insert tiny instruments through the endoscope and use them to repair the damaged tissue.

-If the doctor is unable to resolve the bleed, they may recommend surgical removal of all or part of the damaged area.
+Alternatively, if the doctor cannot resolve the bleed, they may recommend surgical removal of all or part of the damaged area.

 Nonemergency situations

-If the bleeding does not appear to be life threatening, the doctor may order or perform a:
+If the bleeding does not appear to be life threatening, the doctor may order or perform the following:

 • Complete blood count: This blood test can help determine the extent of blood loss.